Tovana-AI/gpt-memory/README.md

                                include_beliefs=True)
 ```

-3. Manage your LLMs memory with ongoing interaction messages
+3. Manage your LLMs memory with ongoing user conversation messages:
 ```python
 user_id = "user123"
 message = "I just moved from New York to Paris for work."